megadoc/megadoc/README.md

 # tinydoc

-tinydoc is a documentation generation tool that is able to scan, parse, and present documentation found in different sources in a coherent UI.
+tinydoc is a documentation generator that is able to scan, parse, and present documentation found in different sources in a coherent UI.
 Example sources are JavaScript modules, Markdown articles, and Rails APIs.

 ## Motivation